subrami/cardbase-frontend/README.md

 ## cardbase

-just learning more about chakraui's components through this lil frontend.
+just learning more about chakraui's components through a credit card managing web app.

 run the development server: